 Personally, I think it’s a comment on Roger’s substance that he does not have a knock-out, dimwit, model on his arms.
 Clearly, he and Miroslava have a little something more than a manufactured for TV relationship.

 Rafael Nadal’s girlfriend: Francesca Xisca Perello

-- Here, you can see a slide show of them together.
-Here are pictures of Rafael’s girlfriend Xisca at the beach and many other places with Rafa.
+- Here are pictures of Rafael’s girlfriend Xisca at the beach and many other places with Rafa.